-Umpire Joe West leaves game after hit by flying baseball bat
+Umpire Joe West misses 2 innings after getting hit by bat

 Nationals trainer Paul Lessard came out to check on West and gave him a white towel to press against his head.
 The trainer then walked off the field with West, taking him to a ramp that leads to the clubhouses and umpires’ room at Nationals Park.

 Play in the game — the last four of four in a row between the teams — was delayed for six minutes.
-When action resumed, Vic Carapazza moved from his original assignment at second base to behind the plate, and the game continued with three umpires.
+When action resumed, Vic Carapazza moved from his original assignment at second base to behind the plate, and the game continued with three umpires until West came back in the middle of the third inning.
+West shifted to umpiring at third.

 Bichette, who had missed the previous three games with a tight left hamstring, doubled on Fedde’s next pitch and came around to score on a single by Lourdes Gurriel Jr.